fastoch/Learning-to-learn/README.md

 Flash News: Monotony is bad for your brain.
 Try experiencing new things as often as possible.

+## Have an endpoint

+Planning your finishing time is just as important as planning your working time.

+## Be bored

 ---

 # The Techniques